Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 2. Be specific

 One important piece of advice is to write down your professional goals precisely.
-After naming the job you want, build a roadmap to that objective.
-You’ll benefit from a more detailed version of your plan that describes the steps you’ll need to take in order to get from where you are now to where you want to be.
-That dream will be easier to realize, and you’ll have a better idea of how to get the job done.
+After naming the job you want, build a roadmap to guide you there.
+You’ll benefit from outlining a plan that describes the steps you’ll need to take to get from where you are now to where you want to be.
+A plan can help make achieving your dream easier, and you’ll have a better idea of how to get the job done.

 3. Focus on positivity

-If you find yourself stuck in a rut, it’s really important to give your dreams room to breathe.
-Remember, this is a process.
-You may need to take a step back and reassess.
+If you find yourself stuck in a rut, remember, this is a process.
+You may need to take a step back, reassess and give your dreams some breathing room.
 Most importantly, remind yourself that you’re going to do great things and then tackle the next short-term goal with that new-found momentum.

 4. Remain a realist

-Although you may want to run your own software company someday, it’s going to take a while to get there.
-It’s a real skill to know how to set career goals that are within reason — it may take some practice.
-After doing so, you’ll find you’re more relaxed with greater peace of mind, knowing you’ve not set the bar too high.
+Although you may want to run your own software company someday, it may take a while to get there.
+It’s a real skill to know how to set reasonable career goals — it may take some practice.
+When you set realistic goals, you may find you’re more relaxed and enjoy greater peace of mind, knowing you haven't set the bar too high.

 5. Chart your progress toward your goals

-Have a process in place where short term career goals can act as benchmarks towards your long-term ambitions.
-Career goal setting tips like using a reminder app and placing post-it notes around the house help to keep your objectives front and center.
+Have a process in place where short-term career goals can act as benchmarks toward your long-term ambitions.
+Career goal-setting tips like using a reminder app and placing sticky notes around the house can help you keep your objectives front and center.

 6. Stick to a calendar

-In order for your career goals to remain attainable, it’s key to reach your goal by a given date.
+For your career goals to remain attainable, it’s key to set a reachable due date.
 That way, you can’t procrastinate.
-Again, it’s those interim goals that can help you scale out a reasonable time frame so you land on time, ready for your next big adventure.
+The objectives leading to your goals can help you scale out a reasonable schedule so you land on time, ready for your next big adventure.

 7. Couple each objective with an action

-Setting career goals will help create a framework for career growth.
-One way to know how to plan career goals that will work for you is to be as specific as possible from the beginning.
+Setting goals helps create a framework for career growth.
+Remember, when you're planning career goals, be as specific as possible from the beginning.
 And in addition to remaining motivated, it’s smart to work on increasing your focus over time.
 With that increased laser-like attention on your career objectives, you’ll find new capacity to take on more and dream bigger than ever before.

-Once you’ve started down the path to realizing your dreams, you may find yourself wondering why you waited so long.
-And after you set your mind to accomplishing your goals by taking those key first small steps, you’ll feel great knowing you’re on the path to success.
+Once you’ve started down the path to realizing your dreams, you may find yourself wondering why you waited so long!
+After you take those key first small steps, you’ll feel great knowing you’re on the path to success.
 Bringing your dreams to reality can open up rewarding opportunities for you, both personally and financially.